ZoloAi/zolo-zcli/Documentation/zLoader_GUIDE.md

 ## Introduction

-**zLoader** is the file loading and parsing subsystem that handles YAML/JSON configuration files (zVaFiles) throughout `zolo-zcli`.
-It provides intelligent caching, zPath resolution, and seamless integration with both Shell and Walker modes.
+**zLoader** is the zVaFile loading and parsing subsystem that handles YAML/JSON formats throughout `zolo-zcli`.
+It provides intelligent caching, file discovery, and seamless integration with both Shell and Walker modes.

-> **Note:** zLoader is a shared subsystem used by both Shell and Walker modes for loading UI zVaFiles, schema zVaFiles, and other configuration files.
+> **Note:** zLoader is a shared subsystem used by both Shell and Walker modes for loading UI zVaFiles, schema zVaFiles, and other configuration files. zPath resolution is handled by the zParser subsystem.

 ---